 We promote use of tools to support best practice in asylum seeker and refugee case management.

 Click here to read ourAMERA International Strategic Plan 2017-2020.

 We do this through:

-Promoting use of the Refugee Information Processing System (RIPSweb) to standardize case management and create a secure repository of information to assist asylum seekers and legal teams.
+Promoting use of the Refugee Information Processing System (RIPS) to standardise case management and create a secure repository of information to assist asylum seekers and legal teams.

-Keeping track of an asylum seeker’s case as they move through the labyrinthine of the legal system, wherever they may be in the world, is extremely challenging.
-Each stage is contingent on the last, each bit of paperwork or interview carries potentially having enormous weight and is open to misinterpretation, and unconnected people often necessarily have to take up a case at different stages, risking confusion of the narrative.
+Keeping track of an asylum seeker’s case as they move through labyrinthine legal systems, wherever they may be in the world, is extremely challenging.
+Each stage is contingent on the last, each bit of paperwork or interview carries potentially enormous weight and is open to misinterpretation, and unconnected people often necessarily have to take up a case at different stages, risking confusion of the narrative.

-Originally developed in 1995 by Applied Network Solutions (ANS) for the UK Home Office-funded Refugee Legal Centres (RMJ), RIPSweb has helped in the management of up to 25,000 individual cases per year.
+Originally developed in 1995 by Applied Network Solutions (ANS) for the UK Home Office-funded Refugee Legal Centres, RIPS has helped in the management of up to 25,000 individual cases per year.

 a) Registration of clients capturing core client information – allowing you to configure what information you choose to capture